 You will find a corresponding RSC video of the rubidium flame colour on this YouTube page.

 The origin of flame colours

-Each of these jumps involves a specific amount of energy being released as light energy, and each corresponds to a particular colour.
+Each of these jumps involves a specific amount of energy being released as light energy, and each corresponds to a particular wavelength (or frequency).

-As a result of all these jumps, a spectrum of coloured lines will be produced.
+As a result of all these jumps, a spectrum of lines will be produced, some of which will be in the visible part of the spectrum.
 The colour you see will be a combination of all these individual colours.

-The exact sizes of the possible jumps in energy terms vary from one metal ion to another.
-That means that each different ion will have a different pattern of spectral lines, and so a different flame colour.
+The exact sizes of the possible jumps in energy terms vary from one metal to another.
+That means that each different metal will have a different pattern of spectral lines, and so a different flame colour.

 Note: Up to June 2016, in common with a lot of other people, I hadn't realised that the electron transitions which produced lines in the visible spectrum tended to involve atoms rather than ions.
 I apologise for the misleading information that was on the site up to then, and am very grateful to Mike Duncan, Professor of Physical Chemistry at the University of Georgia in the US for pointing it out to me.